 We prefer to use only natural occurring scents - i.e. essential oils and botanicals/herbs.
 But we want to provide a bit of education about fragrance oils - through research and training.
 Fragrance oils are made from synthetic components or a mix of synthetic components and natural essential oils.
 Fragrance oils can mimic many of the natural occurring scents found - but also leather, cherry, chocolate, etc.

-Cold Processed Soaps are made in 2.5-5 pound handcrafted batches.
+Many of our Cold Processed Soaps are made in 2.5-5 pound handcrafted batches.
+With the growth and demand of our handcrafted soaps - we have invested in larger molds and equipment so now we can make in 35-40 pound batches.
 We make our soaps with natural ingredients in several varieties each designed to indulge your body.
 We make some unscented with no scents - just the natural smells of nature.
 We use natural colorants to further create a natural bar.
 Sodium hydroxide (Lye) and oils are used to create amazing naturally nourishing soap.

 Why do Natural Soap Bars need to Cure?